Kim was misdiagnosed with type 2 diabetes when she was 34 years old, and for 18 years she struggled with extreme blood glucose highs and lows.

 She joined the Mastering Diabetes Program as a last resort because she was reluctant to give up some of her favorite foods including peanut butter, nuts, avocados, pizza, chicken, and occasional fried foods.

-Kim started following our recommendations, increasing her carbohydrate intake, and eliminating added fats and oils from her meals.
+Kim started following our recommendations, increasing her carbohydrate intake, and eliminating added fats and oils from her meals to reduce her insulin resistance.

 Despite this, her blood glucose meter remained a random number generator and she still experienced erratic blood glucose.